-Effective Date and Implementation Date Considerations All of NPEI's customers are billed on a monthly basis.
+NPEI also reminds the Board here of the implementation considerations that were set out in its Argument-In-Chief.
+All of NPEI's customers are billed on a monthly basis.
 The GS>50 kW rate class is billed on a calendar month basis, on the 16th day of the month following the consumption month.
 This is so because of the 15 day waiting period to obtain the final pricing information from the IESO.
 For the residential and GS<50 kW rate classes there are different billing cycles reflecting different meter reading schedules.
 The Streetlight class is billed similar to the GS >50 kW rate class.
 The majority of the Sentinel and USL rate classes are similar to the residential and GS<50 kW billing schedules.
-If NPEI were to receive a final rate order for June 16th implementation of the new rates, NPEI would be prepared to forego billing of the higher rates for the residential, GS<50 kW, Sentinel and USL classes for May consumption that will be billed prior to June 16th.
-Therefore, if NPEI were to receive a rate order for commencing its new rates on June 16th with an effective date of May 1, then there would not be a need for a rate rider.
-Considering that there is only one outstanding issue that may potentially cause changes to the revenue requirement, NPEI wishes to advise the Board that NPEI will be prepared to submit a Draft Rate Order within two days of the Board's decision on the outstanding issues.
+If NPEI were to receive a final rate order for June 16 implementation of the new rates, NPEI would be prepared to forego billing of the higher rates for the residential, GS<50 kW, Sentinel and USL classes for May consumption that will be billed prior to June 16.
+Therefore, if NPEI were to receive a rate order for commencing its new rates on June 16 with an effective date of May 1, then there would not be a need for a rate rider.

+Considering that there is only one outstanding issue that may potentially cause changes to the revenue requirement, NPEI wishes to remind the Board that NPEI will be prepared to submit a Draft Rate Order within two days of the Board's decision on the outstanding issues.
 The Applicant anticipates that the Parties would require a minimum amount of time to review the Draft Rate Order, since there would be only one adjustment and it would be mechanistic in nature and within the models that have already been filed.

-Should that scenario not be possible, NPEI proposes that the foregone revenue associated with the period from an effective date of May 1, 2011 to the implementation date be recovered through a volumetric rate rider to be in effect until April 30, 2012, to coincide with NPEI's next rate adjustment under the Board's current IRM process.

-For all of the above, NPEI submits that the appropriate effective date for the new rates is May 1, 2011 and that the Board should so find.
-The new rates with a May 1st effective date can be Niagara Peninsula Energy Inc. EB-2010-0138 Argument-in-Chief Filed May 18, 2011 Page 12 of 12 implemented on June 16th without a need for a rate rider.
-Should the issuance of a final rate order not be possible by June 16th, NPEI requests that the foregone revenue be recovered through a rate rider as described above.
+Niagara Peninsula Energy Inc. EB-2010-0138 Reply Argument Filed: May 25, 2011 Page 20 of 20 Should that scenario not be possible, NPEI proposes that the foregone revenue associated with the period from an effective date of May 1, 2011 to the implementation date be recovered through a volumetric rate rider to be in effect until April 30, 2012, to coincide with NPEI's next rate adjustment under the Board's current IRM process.
+Conclusion For all of the above, NPEI submits that the appropriate effective date for the new rates is May 1, 2011 and that the Board should so find.
+Each month of delay corresponds to a revenue shortfall of about \$200,000 for NPEI.
+For the typical residential customer, it only translates to about 23 cents (this amount reflects the 7.25% rate on affiliate debt).
+An effective date later than May 1, 2011 would not allow NPEI to undertake all the necessary capital expenditures in the 2011 test year, which have been found by the Board to be reasonable by accepting the settlement proposal on capital expenditures.
+The new rates with a May 1st effective date can be implemented on June 16, 2011 without a need for a rate rider.
+However, should the issuance of a final rate order not be possible by June 16, 2011 NPEI requests that the foregone revenue be recovered through a volumetric rate rider to be in effect until April 30, 2012, to coincide with NPEI's next rate adjustments under the Board's current IRM process.